-- Be at least 15 years old, but not older than 19 years old. - Have an unweighted high school GPA of 2.5 or higher. - Agree to ACU's Statement of Faith. - Must complete and sign, and have a parent sign, a FERPA form. - Must not have a criminal record or, if so, be approved by Campus Safety to attend classes at ACU. - Must not have already graduated from high school. - May take up to 7 credit hours per term (online) or semester (traditional). - May earn up to 30 credit hours through concurrent enrollment at ACU. - May enroll in any 100/200 level class that is not part of LIA and any 300/400 level class with permission from the VP of Academic Affairs.
-Students are responsible for making sure they are prepared for the rigor and assumed prior content knowledge. - Must not maintain an unpaid balance. - Must comply with all university policies in the Student Handbook and University Catalog.
+- o Be at least 15 years old, but not older than 19 years old. - Have an unweighted high school GPA of 2.5 or higher. - o Agree to ACU's Statement of Faith. - o Must complete and sign, and have a parent sign, a FERPA form. - Must not have a criminal record or, if so, be approved by Campus Safety to attend classes at ACU. - Must not have already graduated from high school. - May take up to 7 credit hours per term (online) or semester (traditional). - May earn up to 30 credit hours through concurrent enrollment at ACU. - o May enroll in any lower division classes which - do not have unmet prerequisites, and - are not part of the BIB/HUM CORE. - Must not maintain an unpaid balance. - o Must comply with all university policies in the Student Handbook and University Catalog.